priya-00666/Fundamental-training/README.md

 Note, you can upload multiple copies of a blueprint file, but each copy will need to have a unique blueprint id.

-For example, the following command uploads the Grafana blueprint to the Cloudify manager, and gives it a blueprint name of `Grafana`:
+For example, the following command uploads the basic.yaml blueprint to the Cloudify manager, and gives it a blueprint id of `basic`:

 ```
 >$ pwd